 Discuss these strategies with your design company.
 This will make sure the design is centered on the user and their journey rather than only the 3% of traffic ready to buy at this moment.

-7. Assessing the Team
+7. Assess the Team

-Check Linkedin for:
+Check LinkedIn for:

-• Expertise of the team
+- Expertise of the team

-• Size of the team
+- Size of the team

-• Composition of the team
+- Composition of the team

-A great web design agency will have you working with Project Managers as well as designers.
+A great web design agency will have you working with project managers as well as designers.
 These folks will help move things along in the proper direction, keeping you on track with your deadline.
 Be sure to always assess the entire team and get that full picture on what to expect.

 8. Evaluate Agency Culture and Communication